mcinderelle/splice/README.md

 ### First Time Setup

+Desktop only:
-1. When you first launch the app, you'll be prompted to configure your sample directory
+1. On first launch you’ll be prompted to configure your sample directory
-2. Choose a folder where you want downloaded samples to be saved
+2. Choose a folder where downloads will be saved
 3. Optionally enable placeholder files for faster drag-and-drop
 4. Click "Apply" to save your settings

+Web:
+- No local path configuration required.
+Download opens the preview audio in a new tab.
+Drag provides WAV/MP3 DownloadURL where supported.

 ## Building from Source